Internship: Communications Assistant

 - An independent, self-starter personality.

-In particular, interns will support the work of our Communications Coordinator in the following areas:
+In particular, interns will support the work of our Communications Team in the following areas:

 - Monitor social media and contribute to social media strategy implementation

 - Support implementation of communication actions (mass mailing design and drafting, graphics, mailing lists growth, social media activity, events logistics) for EPHA’s key campaigns including Agriculture policy (Food, Alcohol & Tobacco) and NCDs, Rights for Health (Health Inequalities, Roma Health and Early Childhood Development…), Healthy Trade policy, Universal Access and Affordable Medicines, Action on Antimicrobial Resistance (AMR)

 - Event management: planning, logistics and communication